eric-basley/transac-docker/README.md

 Launch your browser on http://<IP>:8001 and consult your transacs.

-To publish new transac see [client-transac](https://github.com/redpelicans/client-transac.git)
+To publish new transac, see the client API [transac](https://github.com/redpelicans/transac.git)